nagy135/rusty-configs/README.md

 # rusty-configs
 Manages configs across multiple devices using shared sqlite db file.
+Syncs configs to a sqlite one-file-database, holding multiple versions with option to update system's files (as well as update database versions).

 # seriousness
 This project doesnt try to be anything serious, its just learning project